Strikes at Amazon German warehouses up to Christmas

-BERLIN (Reuters) - Workers at German warehouses of U.S. online retailer Amazon.com Inc were called out on a new strike by labor union Verdi on Monday as part of a long-running dispute over pay and conditions.
+BERLIN, Dec 21 (Reuters) - Workers at German warehouses of U.S. online retailer Amazon.com Inc were called out on a new strike by labour union Verdi on Monday as part of a long-running dispute over pay and conditions.

 Germany is Amazon’s second-biggest market after the United States with 10,000 warehouse staff plus more than 10,000 seasonal workers.